-Check out part of the text from a recent interview with Brad McLeod, Navy SEAL
+Check out this excerpt from a recent interview with Brad McLeod, Navy SEAL

 I would ride my bike home in the afternoon and add extra miles.
 Other mornings in the week had more grinder PT, an ocean swim, obstacle course and longer run (10 miles) on Friday.
 We realy mixed it up with variety and worked hard on being able to move our bodies quickly over short and long distances.

 When out to sea, I did grinder PT bodyweight workouts on the back fan tail of the ship and ran stairs and around the helicopter launch pad.
 The pullup bar was the ships railing on the deck above.
 I made do with what I had in tight spaces.
 We had a bench press but it was tough to lift heavy weights with a moving ship rolling and rocking in the ocean.
 I would still give it a go and got in some killer workouts.

 We have daily bodyweight workouts posted up daily on our website www.sealgrinderpt.com.
 These are workouts like I did on the ship so you can do them anywhere.
 So if you want to train like a Team Guy this will give you something to try out and help your Special Forces Workouts.

 We like The Finishing School: Earning the Navy SEAL Trident by Dick Couch.